rFronteddu/testbed-monitor/README.md

 # testbed-monitor
 ## Description
 This is the Testbed Monitor app, created by rFronteddu and maintained by cb218.
 It is a simple component designed to receive and log status reports from a host.
-The program generates daily and weekly aggregate reports and emails them to the address specified.
+The program generates daily and weekly aggregate reports and emails them to the address specified and posts them to the api specified.
+Notifications related to thresholds can also be configured.

 The app is designed to run in conjunction with the **Host Monitor** (https://github.com/rFronteddu/host-monitor) app, another utility created by rFronteddu.